All Episodes

 In the map, first map, high cancer rates are indicated by red, and low cancer rates are indicated by blue.

-In the second map, counties that voted for George W. Bush in 2000 are indicated by red, and those that voted for Algore are indicated by blue.
+In the second map, counties that voted for George W. Bush in 2000 are indicated by red, and those that voted for Al Gore are indicated by blue.

-Now I can't show you these, but we'll link to this piece at Rush Limbaugh.com.
+Now, I can't show you these, but we'll link to this piece at rushlimbaugh.com.

-Now the maps appear to be roughly the inverse of each other.
+Now, the maps appear to be roughly the inverse of each other.

 That is, locations that tended to voted for Al Gore tended to suffer higher cancer rates.

-Now to analyze this phenomenon more rigorously, the Hovind study looked at the cancer mortality rate and the percentage of 2,000 presidential votes going to Al Gore for each of the 50 states, and the result is shown in a figure below.
+Now, to analyze this phenomenon more rigorously, the Hoven study looked at the cancer mortality rate and the percentage of 2,000 presidential votes going to Al Gore for each of the 50 states.

-The figure also includes a linear regression trend uh line, and the slope of that line is 1.24 cancer deaths per 100,000 person years for every percentage of vote going to Gore.
+The figure also includes a linear regression trend line, and the slope of that line is 1.24 cancer deaths per 100,000 person years for every percentage of vote going to Gore.

 That's a lot of cancer.

-The conclusion is similar to that of the study health insurance and mortality in U.S. adults, cited by Democrats in support of their version of health care reform.
+The conclusion is similar to that of the study Health Insurance and Mortality in U.S. Adults, cited by Democrats in support of their version of health care reform.

 The latter study concluded that uninsurance is associated with mortality.